English Language Teaching MA

 The course consists of four modules and a dissertation, which includes research methods training.

-You will look at the theoretical, conceptual side of language systems within the field of applied linguistics.
+You will look at the theoretical, and conceptual side of language systems within the field of applied linguistics.
 You will explore how we can draw on these theories to devise a curriculum and learning materials.

 Because English is a world language, both power and ideology are intertwined with its teaching.
 The course offers a chance to examine the politics or the social dimensions of teaching English as a foreign and as a second language.